A call to arms: making the case for more reusable libraries

 \section{Reusable Libraries}

 A common problem behind the issues discussed in \ref{sec:Code-Development} is that there are too few reusable libraries.
-First, a production grade reusable open source library---open source being understood here within the definition of the Open Source Initiative\citep{OSI__}---can evade the issue of intermittent development.
+First, a production grade reusable open source library---open source being understood here within the definition of the Open Source Initiative\citep{OSI__} (which fits within the definition of free and open source software used in this work\citep{Lehtola2022_WIRCMS_1610})---can evade the issue of intermittent development.